Banna (Birdoswald)

-Birdoswald Roman Fort was known as Banna ("peak, horn" in Celtic) in Roman times, reflecting the geography of the site on a triangular spur of land bounded by cliffs to the south and east commanding a broad meander of the River Irthing in Cumbria below.
+Birdoswald Roman Fort, known to the Romans as Banna, was one of the 16 forts on Hadrian's Wall.
+Built in the 2nd century AD, Banna, as a site, continued to be used well beyond Roman occupation.
+After a short period of desertion, the site was reoccupied around the 13th century and was used as a farm up until 1984.

-It lies towards the western end of Hadrian's Wall and is one of the best preserved of the 16 forts along the wall.
+Birdoswald lies towards the western end of Hadrian's Wall and is one of the best preserved forts along the wall.
 It is also attached to the longest surviving stretch of Hadrian's Wall.
+As of June 2023, over 200 students have worked on excavations at the site.

 Cumbria County Council were responsible for the management of Birdoswald fort from 1984 until the end of 2004, when English Heritage assumed responsibility.

+Etymology

+The Romans referred to the fort at Birdoswald as Banna, meaning 'peak' or 'horn' in Celtic, reflecting the geography of the site on a triangular spur of land bounded by cliffs to the South and East, commanding a broad meander of the River Irthing in Cumbria below.